steveloughran/cloudstore/src/main/site/cloudup.md

 It is a single process, multithreaded program, which assumes that the bandwidth to the cloud infrastructure is limited enough that a single process can use a lot of the bandwidth given the opportunity.
-That is: this program is efficiently enough that distcp would only be faster if the cloud store bandwidth was many hundreds of megabits.
+That is: this program is efficient enough that distcp would only be faster if the cloud store bandwidth was many hundreds of megabits.

 When uploading over long haul links, or via VPNs, the remote bandwidth